Twenty Somethings and Retirement

 You may want to look and see if your current employer offers a 401(k) plan to help establish your retirement fund.
 Not sure what a 401(k) is?
 Put simply it is your employer paying you to setup a retirement account.
 One of the best ways to think about a 401(k) is your employer leaving you free money for you on the table.
 You decide how much money you would like to save in your account and your employer matches the amount to a certain percentage.
 Sounds almost too good to be true, right?

 Another option you may want to consider is an Individual Retirement Account better known as an IRA.
 This type of retirement plan is not set up through your employer but rather through yourself.
 With an IRA you able to put up to $5000 or $6000 in your account per year and allow your retirement savings to grow tax-deferred.
 There are two different types of IRAs and 401(k) s: traditional and Roth.
-To read more about the various retirement plans check out the article “Popular Retirement Plans”.
+To read more about the various retirement plans check out the article “Are You Taking Advantage of the Right Retirement Plan?”

 Maybe you do not know the exact age you would like to retire at yet and that’s fine.
 But having somewhat of an idea doesn’t hurt either.
 Using a retirement calculator can help you visually understand and see what it may possibly take for you to retire.
 Once you do this maybe now you can begin developing a budget for your future retirement.
 Designing a budget will not only help you plan for the future but it will also help you know where your money is going and keep you on the right path.